- Cycling viewports

-(MUSIC) Hi, I'm Adam Crespi, and welcome to 3ds Max 2014 New features.
+- [Voiceover] Hi.
+I'm Adam Crespi and welcome to 3ds Max 2014 New Features.
 In this course, we'll look at particles in mass effect simulations using M particles and mass effects particle operators.
-We'll also look at populate.
-A new feature in 3ds Max 2014 that let's you add large crowds to scenes.
-These crowds can work in a flow, driven by lanes, or stand in idle areas.
-We'll look at the perspective match, the replacement for the camera match utility, that makes it easy and quick to match a camera into a still image by positioning vanishing lines and anchor points.
+We'll also look at Populate, a new feature in 3ds Max 2014 that lets you add large crowds to scenes.
+These crowds can work in a flow driven by lanes or stand in idle areas.
+We'll look at the perspective match, the replacement for the camera match utility that makes it easy and quick to match a camera into a still image by positioning vanishing lines and anchor points.

-We'll explore the unified sampling, new in mental ray in 2014.
-And also the image-based lighting in the skylight.
-So that we can use images in a skylight to contribute color in a final gather solution.
-Now let's get started with 3ds Max 2014 new features.
+We'll explore the unified sampling new and mental ray in 2014, and also the image based lighting in the skylight so that we can use images in a skylight to contribute color in a final gather solution.
+Now let's get started with 3ds Max 2014 New Features.